Bell Boeing V-22 Osprey: Production

 On 12 June 2013, the U.S. DoD awarded a $4.9 billion contract for 99 V-22s in production Lots 17 and 18, including 92 MV-22s for the USMC, for completion in September 2019.
 A provision gives NAVAIR the option to order 23 more Ospreys.
 As of June 2013, the combined value of all contracts placed totaled $6.5 billion.
 In 2013, Bell laid off production staff following the US's order being cut to about half of the planned number.
 Production rate went from 40 in 2012 to 22 planned for 2015.
 Manufacturing robots have replaced older automated machines for increased accuracy and efficiency; large parts are held in place by suction cups and measured electronically.

 In March 2014, Air Force Special Operations Command issued a Combat Mission Need Statement for armor to protect V-22 passengers.
 NAVAIR worked with a Florida-based composite armor company and the Army Aviation Development Directorate to develop and deliver the advanced ballistic stopping system (ABSS) by October 2014.
 Costing $270,000, the ABSS consists of 66 plates fitting along interior bulkheads and deck, adding 800 lb to the aircraft's weight, affecting payload and range.
 The ABSS can be installed or removed when needed in hours and partially assembled in pieces for partial protection of specific areas.
 As of May 2015, 16 kits had been delivered to the USAF.

 In 2015, Bell Boeing set up the V-22 Readiness Operations Center at Ridley Park, Pennsylvania, to gather information from each aircraft to improve fleet performance in a similar manner as the F-35's Autonomic Logistics Information System.

+Two programs, the V-22 Cockpit Technology Replacement (VeCToR) and Renewed V-22 Aircraft Modernization Program (ReVAMP), are being studied to upgrade the aircraft and extend its life.
+VeCToR would upgrade the cockpit with more modern electronics in the 2030s and 40s, and ReVAMP would be a fuselage life extension program to extend the V-22's service beyond the 2060s.

 Design

 Overview

-The Osprey is the world's first production tiltrotor aircraft, with one three-bladed proprotor, turboprop engine, and transmission nacelle mounted on each wingtip.
+The Osprey is the world's first production tiltrotor aircraft, with one three-bladed proprotor, turboshaft engine, and transmission nacelle mounted on each wingtip.
 It is classified as a powered lift aircraft by the Federal Aviation Administration.
 For takeoff and landing, it typically operates as a helicopter with the nacelles vertical and rotors horizontal.
-Once airborne, the nacelles rotate forward 90° in as little as 12 seconds for horizontal flight, converting the V-22 to a more fuel-efficient, higher speed turboprop aircraft.
+Once airborne, the nacelles rotate forward 90° in as little as 12 seconds for horizontal flight, converting the V-22 to a more fuel-efficient, higher-speed aircraft, like a turboprop aircraft.
 STOL rolling-takeoff and landing capability is achieved by having the nacelles tilted forward up to 45°.
 Other orientations are possible.
 Pilots describe the V-22 in airplane mode as comparable to the C-130 in feel and speed.
 It has a ferry range of over 2,100 nmi.
 Its operational range is 1,100 nmi.